Marconiusiii/OhCraps/README.md

 Type 'y' if you'd like to bet on the Field, otherwise hit Enter to bypass it.
 Follow the prompts to place your bet.

 Field Bets stay up on the table after winning.
-To take down a Field Bet, enter the prompt and type 0, then hit Enter.
+To take down a Field Bet, type 'd' or 'td' at the Field Bet prompt and hit Enter.
+You can also go into the prompt and enter a Field Bet of $0.

 #### Hard Ways

 The Hard Ways bets are Proposition Bets that are not Single-Roll bets.
 These are bets that a 4, 6, 8, or 10 are rolled  the Hard Way, or with double numbers.
 Rolling a 4 and 4 will make a Hard 8, for example.
 Rolling a 6 and 2 is an Easy 8.
 A Hard Ways bet wins if any of the double numbers are rolled and will lose on either a 7 Out or if the Easy variant of the number is rolled.
 If you win a Hard Way bet, you'll be prompted to change your bet.
 Hit Enter to leave your current bet alone as is, type a number to change the bet, or enter 0 to take the bet down.
 Alternatively, if you lose the Hard Way bet, you'll be prompted to go back up on the bet; enter a number to bet again on that Hard Way number, or hit Enter to bypass the bet and leave it blank.

+At any point, entering 'd' or 'td' at the Hard Ways bet prompt and hitting Enter will take down all your Hard Ways bets.

 After a Point has been established, you can turn your Hard Ways bets Off by typing 'o' or 'off' and hitting Enter when you are prompted with the "Hard Ways?" option.
 This will take your bets out of action for the next roll.
 Hitting a Hard Way number, and Easy number, or a 7 Out will not affect your bets when they are Off.